What is BOSC?

 In the early days of BOSC, an abstract that was basically “I wrote some bioinformatics code, and it’s open source” was good enough to merit at least a short talk, but we’ve grown since then.
 Even if a project is new and therefore doesn’t yet have a community, there should be some sort of plan for building a community of users and/or developers.

-Even with the hard requirement of openness, we do try to provide a platform to everyone who wants to present.
-We have “long” talks (17 minutes + 3 minutes for questions), short/”lightning” talks (5 minutes), posters and Birds of a Feather sessions.
+We try to provide a platform to everyone who wants to present appropriate work.
+We have “long” talks (typically 17 minutes + 3 minutes for questions), short/“lightning” talks (5 minutes), and posters.

 Conference abstracts are reviewed by volunteers who express their interest.
-We encourage reviewers to be constructive in their comments, and many sign their reviews.
-Most reviewers are assigned 3-5 abstracts per call, and there are two calls per conference (the main one, and a “late breaking lightning talk” round).
+We encourage reviewers to be constructive in their comments, and some choose to sign their reviews.
+Most reviewers are assigned about 6 abstracts to review.
 We acknowledge our reviewers on the conference website and in the program.
-If you’d like to be a reviewer, contact the organizing committee at bosc@open-bio.org.

 Join the Organizing Committee